What is an SLO?

 Principle One:

-Faculty have the primary responsibility for developing assessment tools and determining the uses of data that are collected, and therefore faculty engagement and active involvement in SLO assessment is essential.
+Faculty are primarily responsible for developing assessment tools and determining the uses of data collected; therefore, faculty engagement and active involvement in SLO assessment is essential.

 Principle Two: